 STEP ONE – GENERAL DEFENCES

-We will assess your case to see of any of the following general defences apply to your case
+We will assess your case to see if any of the following general defences apply

 Where you drive on a private road or place e.g. car park the offence of drink driving may not have been committed as the vehicle must be driven in a public place.
 Some car parks are open to the public but have limited class of users.
 In this case you may escape a conviction.
 For example, in one case decided by the Courts, a university campus was held to be private land.